NormalVR/Normcore-Documentation/src/architecture/transport.md

 ### WebRTC supports UDP and TCP
 We recommend that you always use UDP if you can.
 If a TCP packet is dropped along the way, all other packets are stopped until that packet is resent.
 TCP works like a tunnel that is one car wide.
 If one car stalls—if one packet is dropped—all the others will get backed up.
 But sometimes it’s OK to bypass that broken car by building a route around it.
 That’s what UDP allows—for the flow of traffic to continue without the stalled car.

 For instance, in multiplayer games, these cars could contain audio data or messages about turning on a light switch or where to move objects.
 If they contain audio data and a packet stalls (gets dropped), it’s best to leave it behind.
 A small blip of lost audio will be less disruptive than all of the jitter and delay introduced when all following packets are held up in order to resend it.
-Most of the time, users will understand audio in spite of a small missing chunk.
-Alternately, the missing chunk of can be recreated using the audio data before and after it.
+Most of the time, users will understand audio in spite of a small missing chunk, and sometimes the missing chunk of can be recreated using the audio data before and after it.

 The thing is, UDP can *only* send packets unreliably.
 WebRTC introduces reliable channels on top of UDP.
 WebRTC offers an abstraction that functions in some ways like TCP, but that is actually tailored for real-time, latency-sensitive applications.
 The use of WebRTC allows unreliable packets—such as transform snapshots or video frames—to be dropped so that attempted resends don't interrupt subsequent incoming messages.
 If a packet is dropped with a WebRTC channel on top of UDP, it's up to you to determine if a packet should be resent immediately or bypassed.
 Therefore, if the dropped packed is a light switch or a moved object—in other words, data essential and irreplaceable to the game—you can still ensure it’s resent.
 Anything nonessential, like audio, can be dropped indefinitely.